School and college voice: January 2024

 A large majority of leaders (68%) said their school monitors attendance data at least every fortnight, while a small minority said their school does this at least every half term (27%).
 Very few (3%) said their school does this less often or never does this.

-Almost all leaders (91%) said their school benchmarks absence data against local schools and/or national levels.
+Almost all leaders (91%) said their school benchmarks their school’s absence data against local schools and/or national levels.

-The majority of leaders (60%) said their school holds targeting support meetings with the local authority to identify pupils at risk of poor attendance and agree targeted actions.
+A majority of leaders (60%) said their school holds Targeting Support Meetings with the local authority to identify pupils at risk of poor attendance and agree targeted actions.
 A small minority (21%) said their school does not hold these meetings or did not know whether they did (19%).

 Awareness of levelling up premium

-We asked secondary school teachers and leaders whether they were aware of the levelling up premium payments who teach in disadvantaged schools (Figure 12).
+We asked secondary school teachers and leaders whether they were aware of the levelling up premium payments.
+These payments are offered to chemistry, computing, maths and physics teachers in the first 5 years of their careers who teach in disadvantaged schools (Figure 12).

-A large majority of secondary school leaders (75%) had heard of the levelling up premium, though 42% had only heard of the name.
+A large majority of secondary school leaders (75%) had heard of the levelling up premium.
+A minority of leaders (34%) said they knew a little or a lot about it.

 Awareness of the levelling up premium was higher for both teachers and leaders compared to when we last asked this question (March 2023), when a large majority of secondary school leaders (69%) and about half of secondary school teachers (48%) had heard of the levelling up premium.